dorotafilipczuk/sigmod-programming-contest/README.md

 # sigmod-programming-contest

-The dataset directory currently contains only the matching cameras file.
+The "dataset" directory currently contains only the "matching_cameras.json" file.
 To  run the code that converts that file into the submission format, type:

 python3 transitive_closure.py